 Saturday

-After coffee or lunch, take a walk around the corner and head up Palm Avenue and back up Main to check out numerous galleries.
-Later, you might want to take in an afternoon independent film at Burns Court Cinema (506 Burns Ln., 941-955-3458, www.filmsociety.org).
-It's a gem of an area to walk around and easily accessible by foot from Main if you're up for a walk.
+After a coffee break or lunch on Main Street, head up Palm Avenue and back up Main to check out numerous galleries.
+Later, you might want to take in an afternoon independent film at Burns Court Cinema.
+Burns Court is a gem of an area to walk around and easily accessible by foot from Main if you're up for a walk.

-If a show you'd like to see is playing, head over to the Sarasota Opera House (61 N. Pineapple Ave., 941-366-8450) or Florida Studio Theatre (1241 N. Palm Ave., 941-366-9017) after dinner.
+If a show you'd like to see is on the bill, head over to the Sarasota Opera House or Florida Studio Theatre after dinner.
 Both are also downtown and within walking distance from the restaurants.
-Visit their respective websites, www.sarasotaopera.org and www.floridastudiotheatre.org to see what's playing and when!

 Also, while downtown, be sure to check out all of the public art on display.